-dont\repeat [Method on Command]
+dont\repeat

 By default, a GDB command is repeated when the user enters a blank line at the command prompt.
 A command can suppress this behavior by invoking the dont\repeat method.
-This is similar to the user command dont-repeat, see Section 23.1.1 [Define], page 255.
+This is similar to the user command dont-repeat, see Section 23.1.1 [Define], page 267.